Sean, if you want to be a part of the program, I don't think the history books are finished with Donald J. Trump in any way, shape, manner or form.

 Thanks for taking my call.

-I'm speaking specifically to Dan Crenshaw, Nancy Mason, Tim Scott recently, not not Liz Cheney or uh Adam Kinsinger.
+I'm speaking specifically to Dan Crenshaw, Nancy Mason, Tim Scott recently, not Liz Cheney or Adam Kissinger.

-That is so you You want a Republican Party that is less conservative.
+So you want a Republican Party that is less conservative.

 They just want it more incrementally, maybe a little slower.

-My definition of a conservative is somebody that believes in liberty, freedom, capitalism, our constitution, lower taxes, less government bureaucracy, law and order, uh school choice, secure borders, energy independence.
+My definition of a conservative is somebody that believes in liberty, freedom, capitalism, our Constitution, lower taxes, less government bureaucracy, law and order, school choice, secure borders, energy independence.

 Sure.

-What I'm saying is Dan Crenshaw supports the war in Ukraine, and all of a sudden he's being called Ipach McCain.
+What I'm saying is Dan Crenshaw supports the war in Ukraine, and all of a sudden he's being called IPatch McCain.

-I think that's a little bit dangerous for the party when we have reliable, reliable conservatives who are very conservative, uh, who then become labeled rhinos.
+I think that's a little bit dangerous for the party when we have reliable conservatives who are very conservative, who then become labeled rhinos.

-Um I look, I've noticed that that there's been a little back and forth between Crenshaw and others.
+Look, I've noticed that there's been a little back and forth between Crenshaw and others.

-You're always gonna have a little bit of intramural fighting.
+You're always going to have a little bit of intramural fighting.

-You don't agree uh I uh are you married, do you have a girlfriend or something, somebody significant in your life?
+Do you have a girlfriend or somebody significant in your life?

 Yeah, I have a girlfriend.